tschieggm/bluebikes-importer/README.md

 There are 2 ways of running this application, developer mode and data science mode.
 Data science mode will enable you to use the data locally with minimal dependency setup.

 ### For Local Development
+#### With poetry
+This project uses [poetry](https://python-poetry.org) for development and dependency management.
+Poetry can be installed with [`pipx install poetry`], or see [poetry](https://python-poetry.org/docs/) or [pipx](https://github.com/pypa/pipx) documentation for more information.

+Poetry manages virtual environments for you, so to install the development environment, including dependencies for testing, run `poetry install --all-extras`
 You will need to ensure you have a standalone python environment (preferably with venv).
 You will need to manually install all the requirements into that environment.
 This will enable you to develop against the pipeline locally.